IAEA-NDS/exfor-parserpy/README.md

 The organization of the nested dictionary, let's call it `d`, returned by a parse is as follows:

 The keys of the items in `d` are the entry accession numbers, e.g., `21308`.
-The item associated with each entry accession number is another dictionary with the keys given by the accession number extend by the subentry number, e.g., `21308001` for the first entry.
+The item associated with each entry accession number is another dictionary with the keys given by the accession number extended by the subentry number, e.g., `21308001` for the first entry.
 The items associated with these keys contain the keys `BIB`, `COMMON` (if present) and `DATA`.